SQL Server Tips

 SELECT * FROM t1 LEFT OUTER JOIN T2 on t1.Id = t2.Id WHERE t2.Id IS NULL

-If the primary key consists of more than one column, you can modify SQL statement:
+If the primary key consists of more than one column, you can modify the SQL statement:

 SELECT Id, Col1 FROM t1 WHERE NOT EXISTS

 (SELECT 1 FROM t2 WHERE t1.Id = t2.Id AND Col1.t1 = Col2.t2)